jorlmn/JorLMN/README.md

 - [**SalaBranca**](https://github.com/jorlmn/SalaBranca_Unity)

-Prototype for a Hospital Room, where the user can inspect and interact with the medical equipment.
+Prototype for a Hospital Room, where the user can inspect and interact with medical equipment.

 ![image](https://github.com/jorlmn/JorLMN/assets/114875835/d4d11db8-25d2-4838-8265-1c986759570b)